Clinton-Davis/chow/README.md

 #### **Edit Recipe**

-The Edit page is a copy of the add recipe page with a few exception.
+The Edit page is a copy of the 'Add Recipe' page with a few exceptions.
-All the inputs have been filled with the values to the recipe so the user only has to change what they want to change.
-The entire form dont not have to be re-filed.
+The inputs are filled with the values of the recipe.
+So the user only has to change what they want to change.
+The entire form does not have to be re-filed.

 <details>
 <summary>Add Recipes Wireframes</summary>